codemagic-ci-cd/codemagic-docs/content/flutter-testing/running-automated-tests.md

 ### Specifying the test target

-In **App settings > Tests > Driver and unit tests**, you will see the **Flutter test target** and **Flutter drive target** fields displayed if the respective tests are detected.
+In **App settings > Tests > Integration and unit tests**, you will see the **Flutter test target** and **Flutter drive target** fields displayed if the respective tests are detected.
 You can specify the exact target to run a specific test.

 ### Running Flutter Driver tests